Merkin Ball

 Merkin Ball is an extended play (EP) by American alternative rock band Pearl Jam.
 The EP contains two songs: A-side "I Got Id" (also known as "I Got Shit") and B-side "Long Road", both written by Pearl Jam lead singer Eddie Vedder.
 The EP features Canadian-American musician Neil Young and was released on December 4, 1995, through Epic Records.
-Merkin Ball is a companion to Young's 1995 album, Mirror Ball.
+Merkin Ball is a companion to Young's 1995 album Mirror Ball.

 The EP became a chart hit, particularly in Australia and Scandinavia.
 It reached number two in Australia, number three in Finland, number five in Norway, and number 10 in Denmark.
 In the United States, the EP peaked at number seven on the Billboard Hot 100, number two on the Billboard Album Rock Tracks chart, and number three on the Billboard Modern Rock Tracks chart.
 It has been certified gold by the Recording Industry Association of America.
 "I Got Id" was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Recording

 The tracks on Merkin Ball were recorded at the tail end of the Mirror Ball sessions in February 1995.
 The songs were produced and mixed by Pearl Jam sound engineer Brett Eliason.
 Pearl Jam vocalist Eddie Vedder was not around much for the Mirror Ball recording sessions due to what he called a "pretty intense stalker problem".
 Vedder said that "leaving the house wasn't the easiest thing to do."
-He would refer to the issue in the song "Lukin" from Pearl Jam's 1996 album, No Code.
+He referred to the issue in the song "Lukin" from Pearl Jam's 1996 album, No Code.

 Vedder wrote and performed vocals and guitar on the songs "I Got Id" and "Long Road", which were omitted from Mirror Ball.
 Because of legal complications between Epic Records and Reprise Records, the songs and the band name "Pearl Jam" were not allowed to be included on the full Mirror Ball album, so they were released separately as a Pearl Jam single.
 Neil Young contributed lead guitar to "I Got Id" and pump organ to "Long Road".
 Mirror Ball producer Brendan O'Brien plays bass on "I Got Id", and Pearl Jam bassist Jeff Ament plays bass on "Long Road".
 Pearl Jam drummer Jack Irons plays drums on both tracks.
 Pakistani Qawwali singer Nusrat Fateh Ali Khan contributed backing vocals to a later recording of "Long Road".